-The Am28F256 is a 256K "Flash" electrically erasable, electrically programmable read only memory organized as 32K bytes of 8 bits each.
-The Am28F256 is packaged in 32-Pin PDIP and PLCC versions which allow for upgrades to the 2 Megabit density.
-The device is also offered in ceramic DIP and LCC packages.
+The Am28F020 is a 2 Megabit Flash memory organized as 256K bytes of 8 bits each.
+AMD's Flash memories offer the most cost-effective and reliable read/write nonvolatile random access memory.
+The Am28F020 is packaged in 32-pin PDIP and PLCC versions.
+The device is also offered in the ceramic DIP package.
 It is designed to be reprogrammed and erased in-system or in standard EPROM programmers.

-The standard Am28F256 offers access times as fast as 90 ns, allowing operation of high-speed microprocessors without wait states.
-To eliminate bus contention, the Am28F256 has separate chip enable (CE) and output enable (OE) controls.
+The standard Am28F020 offers access times as fast as 90 ns, allowing operation of high-speed microprocessors without wait states.
+To eliminate bus contention, the Am28F020 has separate chip enable (CE) and output enable (OE) controls.

 AMD's Flash memories augment EPROM functionality with in-circuit electrical erasure and programming.
-The Am28F256 uses a command register to manage this functionality, while maintaining a standard 32-Pin pinout.
+The Am28F020 uses a command register to manage this functionality, while maintaining a standard 32-pin pinout.
 The command register allows for 100% TTL level control inputs and fixed power supply levels during erase and programming, while maintaining maximum EPROM compatibility.

 AMD's Flash technology reliably stores memory contents even after 10,000 erase and program cycles.
 The AMD cell is designed to optimize the erase and programming mechanisms.
 In addition, the combination of advanced tunnel oxide processing and low internal electric fields for erase and programming operations produces reliable cycling.
-The Am28F256 uses a 12.0 V±5% Vpp supply to perform the Flasherase and Flashrite algorithms.
+The Am28F020 uses a 12.0 V + 5% Vpp supply to perform the Flasherase and Flashrite algorithms.